My highlights: Favorite places in North Wales

 Wales is definitely a paradise for landscape lovers.
 The endless shores, the flocks of sheep in the middle of nowhere and also the diving in this country in the UK, will amaze you.
 If you appreciate going for walks, hiking, small towns, and good food, you’ll love Wales more than anything else.
 The almost frighteningly friendly, attentive and charming nature of the Welsh will amaze you.
 (Many Viennese should follow suit!)

-Traveling in Wales is easy, comfortable and just good for the soul.
+Travelling in Wales is easy, comfortable and just good for the soul.
 Here is a list of places you shouldn’t miss while in Wales:

 View from Mynydd Dref in Conwy